AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 >
 > In general, if you have any special requirements let the organizers know way in advance.
 >
-> No using your own laptop unless you absolutely, unequivically, have no choice whatsoever (IE, desktop app).
-If so, let the organizers know in advance and we'll see how we can accomodate you.
+> No using your own laptop unless you absolutely, unequivocally, have no choice whatsoever (IE, desktop app).
+If so, let the organizers know in advance and we'll see how we can accommodate you.

 Ideally, have a second (identical) set-up in a nearby room for teams to practice on a few minutes before they demo, as part of the demo queue.
 If not, at least make the demo setup available morning-of the demos and encourage teams taking a chance to practice.